Supplies for Power Outage in Winter: What To Do

 Get a portable heater

 A propane heater that can be carried around and safe for indoor use with safety features is essential in a winter power outage.
-They can use small canisters but some even come with an extended conversion hose to connect to a bigger tank, if you wish to purchase it.
-Remember, they consume oxygen and in enclosed spaces can produce harmful gases.
+They use small canisters but some even come with an extended conversion hose to connect to a bigger tank, if you wish to purchase it.
+Remember, consume oxygen and in enclosed spaces can produce harmful gases.

 To avoid the danger of carbon monoxide poisoning, it is good practice to leave a window slightly open or have a CO monitor in the room to detect excess levels.